Painting is one of the easiest DIY projects that can improve the look of your home when you’re on a budget.

 The key is buying a quality paint and getting it at the right price!

 Best paints for inside and outside your home: Benjamin Moore, BEHR, Valspar, Dutch Boy and more

 J.D.
 Power is out with the results of its 2018 Paint Satisfaction Study.

 After looking at 23 leading brand name paints, here are the results:

-Sherwin-Williams, Behr, Benjamin Moore and Dutch Boy were all singled out for above average performance in the interior paint segment.
+Benjamin Moore, BEHR, Valspar and Dutch Boy were all singled out for above average performance in the interior paint segment.

-When it comes to question of where to buy your paint, J.D.
-Power ranked retailers on the assortment of merchandise available; the price; the sales and promotions; the staff and service; and finally, store facility.
+When it comes to the question of where to buy your paint, J.D.
+Power ranked retailers on several metrics: The assortment of merchandise available; the price; the sales and promotions; the staff and service; and finally, store facility.

 These paint colors can increase the value of your home

 Now that you know which brands of paint are the best and where it’s best to buy them, we can move on to the question of color.